JenJayme/readme-generator/NewREADME.md

 ![Inquirer](https://img.shields.io/npm/v/inquirer)
 <hr>

-This friendly tool automates the process of creating a README file to accompany your apps.
+Jen's Quick README-Maker is a simple friendly tool that automates the task of generating a README file to accompany your apps.
+You've done all that hard work coding.
+Now, let's make sure people can see it and understand it's true glory with a pro-level README, and save you some time while we're at it.

 <hr>